rapidpro/mailroom/README.md

 - `MAILROOM_AUTH_TOKEN`: the token clients will need to authenticate web requests (should match setting in RapidPro)
 - `MAILROOM_ATTACHMENT_DOMAIN`: the domain that will be used for relative attachments in flows
 - `MAILROOM_DB`: URL describing how to connect to the RapidPro database (default "postgres://temba:temba@localhost/temba?sslmode=disable")
+- `MAILROOM_READONLY_DB`: URL for an additional database connection for read-only operations (optional)
 - `MAILROOM_REDIS`: URL describing how to connect to Redis (default "redis://localhost:6379/15")
 - `MAILROOM_ELASTIC`: URL describing how to connect to ElasticSearch (default "http://localhost:9200")
 - `MAILROOM_SMTP_SERVER`: the smtp configuration for sending emails ex: smtp://user%40password@server:port/?from=foo%40gmail.com